neuropoly/intranet.neuro.polymtl.ca/data/git-datasets.md

 Find your [onboarding ticket](https://github.com/neuropoly/onboarding/issues/) and paste it in, with a request to be added to the git server.
 Your assigned onboarding lead will follow [Admin Guide > Add Users](#add-users) to create your account.

-### Connecting to `data.neuro.polymtl.ca`
+### Connecting

-Because this server contains private medical data, you need to be on campus, connected to the VPN, or working from a server on campus, like `joplin` or `rosenberg` to access it.

-*If connecting from off-campus*, connect to [polyvpn](http://www.polymtl.ca/si/reseaux/acces-securise-rvp-ou-vpn).

-> 🏚️ Verify connectivity by running `ping data.neuro.polymtl.ca`.
-If **you cannot ping** then you need to double-check your VPN connection; make sure it is connected, make sure you can reach `joplin`, and if it still isn't working *ask the [Poly network admins](mailto:dge.informatique@polymtl.ca)* to unblock your account from this server.

-Verify you can use the server by running `ssh git@data.neuro.polymtl.ca help`.
-If it hangs, triple-check again your VPN.
-If it asks for `git@data.neuro.polymtl.ca's password`, double-check that `ls -la ~/.ssh` shows permissions of `drwx------` for the `.` folder, and that the files `id_ed25519` and `id_ed25519.pub` (or `id_rsa` and `id_rsa.pub`) exist with exactly those names.
+Once your account is created, verify you can use the server by running `ssh git@data.neuro.polymtl.ca help`.
 A successful connection looks like:

 ```
 $ ssh git@data.neuro.polymtl.ca help